-The Ising model can be simulated in a number of ways, the most common of which are Kinetic Monte Carlo and Metropolis MC.
+The Ising model can be simulated in a number of ways, the most common of which are Kinetic Monte Carlo and Metropolis MC, to be treated later on during this course.

 It turns out that it can further be simulated as a cellular automaton as well.

 The basic relation with cellular automata is clear: the 2D lattice forms directly the CA set of cells.
 Now the neighbours considered are the 4 nearest neighbours.
+In the CA application of the Ising model, the energy of the entire lattice is fixed, and a spin flips only if the total energy is not changed.